ChemAxon/cchecker-action-examples/cc-docker-compose/README.md

 - To access the web UI navigate to: http://localhost:8080/cc-web
 - To access the API endpoints navigate to: http://localhost:8066/cc-api

+# How to stop
+- Execute command: `docker-compose down`

 # Configure
 To configure Compliance Checker edit config file: ./cc-config/config/application.properties.
 Documentation on configuration options can be found [here](https://docs.chemaxon.com/Configuring_Compliance_Checker.html)